 Fortunately, the former Impact referee was able to appear on this show and officiate one more match for the company.

-3. Tessa Blanchard Is The Second Woman To Challenge For The X Division Championship
+3. Tessa Blanchard Became The Second Woman To Challenge For The X Division Title

 The five person ladder match for the X Division title, was certainly one of the high points about this Bound For Glory; from Tessa Blanchard's all platinum ring attire to Daga hitting a Canadian Destroyer on Jake Crist onto a ladder to a Gif worthy moment where Acey Romero falls off the ladder into a table.